yiisoft/definitions/README.md

 }
 ```

-In the above `$buildStack` will contain a stack with definition IDs as keys and 1 as values in the order the latest
+In the above `$buildStack` will contain a stack with definition IDs in the order the latest dependency obtained would be
-dependency obtained would be built.
+built.

 By default, if a class is checked in `has()` and it is not explicitly defined, the storage tries to autoload it first
 before failing.
 The storage may also work in a strict mode when everything in it should be defined explicitly: